shobrook/saplings/README.md

 **Variables:**

-These tell the model when and how to call your tool.
-If you've used [OpenAI function calling](https://platform.openai.com/docs/guides/function-calling) before, this should be familiar to you.
+The instance variables in the class tell the agent when and how to call the tool.
+If you've used [OpenAI function calling](https://platform.openai.com/docs/guides/function-calling) before, most of this should be familiar to you.

 - `name` (str): Name of the tool.
 - `description` (str): Description of what the tool does and when to call it.
 - `parameters` (dict): Arguments for the tool as a JSON schema.
-- `is_terminal` (bool): If `True`, calling this tool will terminate a search trajectory.
-Typically used for tools that generate a final output for the user (e.g. an answer to a question), or perform some other terminal action from which no further tool calls can be made.
+- `is_terminal` (bool): If `True`, calling this tool will terminate a search trajectory –– meaning, no subsequent tools can be called after this one.
+This is typically used for tools that generate a final output for the user (e.g. an answer to a question).
+More on this [here.](#termination-conditions)

 **`run()` method:**

 This is what actually executes the tool when the agent calls it.
-Arguments should be the same as the input parameters defined in the tool schema above.
+Arguments should be the same as the input parameters in the tool schema.

+**Advanced options:**

-There are some more advanced things you can do with tools, such as accessing the agent's memory during tool execution, or controlling how tool output is shown to the model.
-You can read more about these options [here.](#additional-options-for-tools)
+There are additional things you can do with tools, such as accessing the agent's memory during tool execution, or controlling how tool output is shown to the model (vs. how it's stored in memory).
+You can read about these options [here.](#advanced-tool-options)

 ### Configuring an agent

 **Choosing a model:**

+First, you need to choose a model for the agent to use.
 Saplings only supports OpenAI models right now, but Anthropic and Groq are on the [roadmap](#roadmap).

 ```python
 from saplings.llms import OpenAI